Jar-Balakan: History

 This was near the area of Lekianoba where Dagestanis would cross the mountains to raid Georgia.
 Baddeley says that the Djaris were much involved and sold slaves at the Pashalik of Akhaltsikhe.
 Gammer thinks the economy was injured when the Russians defeated the Turks and blocked the slave trade.
 For the arrival of the Tsakhurs see Elisu Sultanate.

 In 1562 Shah Tahmasp I granted lands west of the Shaki Khanate to a Tsakhur called Adi-Kurkul Beg.
 The Georgian kings of Kakheti claimed the area and lost a decisive battle in 1695.
 The Djaris won some battles and in 1715 submitted to Imam Gulu Khan who was Wali of Kakheti.
 The Djaris fought Nadir Shah's army in 1738 near Dzhinikh and killed his brother Ibraham-Khan.

 Following the annexation of Georgia, several members of the royal family found protection with the mountaineers.
 It took seven campaigns for the Russians to subdue the area.
 On 9 March 1803, the Russians stormed Belokan and killed many civilians.
 On 29 March they entered the abandoned village of Djari.
 In 1804 General Gulyakov was killed on a punitive expedition in the area.
 There was another rebellion about 1806 and near this time the Djaris failed to take Fort Alexandrovsky on the Alazani.
 In 1830, after a 6-month rebellion, the inhabitants of Djari and other villages were resettled in the lowlands.
 Another attempted resettlement led to another rebellion in 1832.
 The Russian conquest in 1830 produced a strong backlash in Dagestan and contributed to the origin of the Murid War.
 In May and December of that year Dagestanis fought the Russians in the Alazani valley.
 General Strekalov was severely defeated at Zaqatali.
 Hamzad Bek seems to have been involved in this when he was arrested.
 Hamzad Bek campaigned here in 1832, Daniyal Bek in 1848 and Shamil in 1853.
-Shamil's 1853 defeat was largely due to Argutinsky's remarkable march across the snow-covered mountains from Akhti.
+Shamil's 1853 defeat was largely due to Argutinsky's remarkable march across the snow-covered mountains from Akhty.

 The community was gradually whittled away.
 Its legal extinction is given by some as 1806 and others as 1830.
 In 1830 72,900 acres of their land were taken for settlement by Ukrainian Cossacks.
 (It is not clear what happened to these people.)
 In 1832 they were forbidden to use grazing lands between the Alazani and Iori Rivers.
 There were attempts to Christianize the Ingiloys and to classify them as Georgians.
 In 1830 the area became the Djaro-Belokani Oblast.
 In 1840 it became the Belokan Uezd, then Belokan Okrug and then the Djaro-Belokani Military Okrug.
 In 1839 it was divided into 5 Magils each under a Naib.
 The Magil north of the mountains was soon transferred to the Derbent Military Okrug and after the Murid War to the Samur Okrug of the Dagestan Oblast.